erudit/erudit-ps-documentation/docs/source/glossary.rst

       Acronym for Journal Article Tag Suite.
 For more information, see `Journal Article Tag Suite <http://jats.nlm.nih.gov/index.html>`_.

-   JATS Publishing
+   JATS Archiving
       Model for journal articles based on :term:`JATS` optimized for the archives who wish to regularize and control their content, not to accept the sequence and arrangement presented to them by any particular publisher.
-For more information, see `JATS - Journal Publishing Tag Set <https://jats.nlm.nih.gov/publishing/>`_.
+For more information, see `JATS - Journal Archiving Tag Set <https://jats.nlm.nih.gov/archiving/>`_.

    Markup